euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Vaults have freedom to price all the assets according to their preference (both liability and recognized collaterals), without depending on potentially untrustworthy oracles.

-To encourage borrowing, it may be tempting to allow a large set of collateral assets.
-However, vault creators must be careful about which assets they accept.
-A malicious vault could lie about the amount of assets it holds, or reject liquidations when a user is in violation.
-For this reason, vaults should restrict allowed collaterals to a known-good set of audited addresses, or lookup the addresses in a registry or factory contract to ensure they were created by known-good, audited contracts.
+While it might be tempting for the controller to allow a broad range of collateral vaults to encourage borrowing, the controller vault creators must exercise caution when deciding which vaults to accept as collateral.
+A malicious or incorrectly coded vault could, among other things, misrepresent the amount of assets it holds, reject liquidations when a user is in violation, or fail to require account status checks when necessary.
+Therefore, vaults should limit allowed collaterals to a set of audited addresses known to be reliable, or verify the addresses in a registry or factory contract to ensure they were created by trustworthy, audited contracts.

 ### Execution Flow